mastrojs/mastrojs.github.io/src/content/docs/guides/static-blog-from-markdown-files.md

 The `[slug]` is a parameter.
 When your server receives an HTTP request for `/news/2024-01-30-hello-world`, the request will be routed to the `routes/news/[slug].server.js` file.
 A collection of URLs that are handled the same way are called a route.
 In Mastro, placing a file in the `routes/` folder creates a route.
 Finally, you could have named it whatever you want, but `slug` is a common name for the part of a URL that identifies a specific page.

-To read out the `slug` parameter, we use the `req` object (a standard JavaScript [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object) that our `GET` function receives, read out the URL as a string with `req.url`, and pass that to the `getParams` helper function:
+To read out the `slug` parameter, we use the `req` object (a standard JavaScript [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) object) that our `GET` function receives, read out the URL as a string with `req.url`, and pass that to the `getParams` helper function, which returns an object with all parameters.

 ```js title=routes/news/[slug].server.js
 import { getParams, htmlToResponse, readMarkdownFile } from "mastro";